VC-APAC/tech.vcapac.net/jobs/sw-engineer-java.md

 # Senior Software Engineer (Java)

-We are looking for a Tech Lead with a strong Java background, based in Singapore, Vietnam, or China.
-This person will be responsible for leading the technical implementation of platform projects in our e-commerce platform and report into the VP of Engineering.
+We are looking for a Java Software Engineer with a strong Java background, based in Singapore, Vietnam, or China.
+This person will be part of a squad implementing platform projects in our e-commerce platform and report to the Tech Lead.

 ## What will you be doing?